Database

 • 2013

-Remote Sensing & Geographical Information Systems Research Centre at Sultan Qaboos University, conducted a research project in 2013 tracking the migration of birds wintering at Barr Al Hikman using Global Positioning System devices fitted on the birds.
-The study is the first of its kind to track the migration crab plovers and bar-tailed godwits within the West Asian-East African flyway.
-Monitoring the migration routes and the consistency of birds’ time could be a major indicator of any potential local, regional or global climate change and Water birds are good indicators of the status of the overall ecological status of wetlands.
-The study showed that more than one million migratory shorebirds visit Barr Al Hikman every year.
-Half of the species are long-distance migrants.
-Moreover, this study showed that this area supports 10–15% of the world population of Crab Plovers and is therefore the most important wintering area for these species.
+In 2013, the Remote Sensing and Geographic Information Systems Research Center at Sultan Qaboos University conducted a research project to track the migration of wintering birds in Barr Al-Hikman using GPS devices mounted on the birds.
+This study is considered the first of its kind to track the migration of the Crab Plover and the Bar-tailed Godwit along the West Asia–East Africa flyway.
+Monitoring bird migration routes and the consistency of migration timing serves as a key indicator of potential climate change—whether local, regional, or global.
+Recording the presence of waterbirds in particular also provides valuable indicators of the overall environmental condition of wetlands.
+The study revealed that more than one million migratory shorebirds visit the wetland area of Barr Al-Hikman annually, with half of these species being long-distance migrants.
+Furthermore, the study found that this area supports 10–15% of the global population of Crab Plovers, making it the most important wintering site for this species.

 • 2001